Moving Through

 October 2-4, 2026

-Moving Through - Workshops
+Moving Through - Workshop

 On August 16, a Community Workshop offers a gentle, supportive space for individuals and families navigating loss to gather in community through guided movement, self-care, and reflection, no artistic or dance experience needed.